WANTED: 'Armed, Dangerous' Fugitive Sought For Attempted Murder Of HUMC Patient Care Worker

 HAVE YOU SEEN HIM?
-Authorities turned to the public for help finding a traveling nurse wanted for severely burning a 54-year-old patient care technician and hitting her in the head with a plumber's wrench at Hackensack University Medical Center.
+Authorities turned to the public for help finding a traveling nurse wanted for setting a 54-year-old patient care technician at Hackensack University Medical Center on fire and hitting her in the head with a wrench.

-Musella released a driver's license photo of Pagano, along with a photo of his 1988 Jeep Grand Cherokee.
+Musella released a driver's license photo of Pagano, along with a photo of his 1998 Jeep Cherokee.
 The vehicle has black roof racks and the New Jersey license plate: S57 NJH.

 Anyone who sees or knows where to find Pagano and/or his vehicle is asked to contact Hackensack police: (201) 646-7777.

-Pagano, who began working at the hospital last November, is charged with attempted murder, aggravated arson, aggravated assault and weapons offenses.
+Pagano, who recently lived in Hammonton and began working at the hospital last November, is charged with attempted murder, aggravated arson, aggravated assault and weapons offenses.

-As Daily Voice reported, the patient care technician's assailant burned her upper body and lower face with what might have been a culinary torch before smashing her in the head with the wrench- during an argument in a staff lounge around 5:15 a.m.
+As Daily Voice reported, the assailant burned the patient care technician's upper body and lower face with what might have been a culinary torch before smashing her in the head with the wrench during an argument in a staff lounge around 5:15 a.m.

 He then fled in the Jeep, authorities said, adding that there were no witnesses in the break room and no known motive.